 Every NY business keeps confidential information that it must protect from three common occurrences in the course of operations:

-1. Accidental Disclosure – The most common way a NY business will lose protection of confidential information is through accidental disclosure.
+The most common way a NY business will lose protection of confidential information is through accidental disclosure.
 This is most likely because NY businesses fail to outline to employees, independent contractors, consultants and service providers what information must remain confidential.

 Now that you know the risks, here are some simple steps NY businesses can take to safeguard confidential information and set up repercussions for those who accidentally or intentionally breach confidentiality:

-B. Limit Access To That Information: Your confidential information should only be supplied on a “need to know” basis.
+Your confidential information should only be supplied on a “need to know” basis.
 Once identified, make another list of those who your NY business will supply with that information, including employees, independent contractors, consultants and service providers.
 Passwords and security software protecting electronic data also work, so long as you continually revise your password and regularly review who can access what.

 With some careful planning and the proper legal advice, your NY business can avoid the top 3 risks threatening your confidential information.

-- Basic Ways to Protect Your NY Small Business From Fraud
+- Protect your NY Business From Fraud

-- Revised New York Court Rule on Submitting Confidential Documents in Commercial Litigation
+- Revised New York Court Rule for Submitting Confidential Documents in Commercial Litigation in NY

-- Vital Agreements Before Starting a Business in the Tri-state Area: Startup Basics
+- Vital Business Agreements Before Starting a Business in New York: NY Startup Basics

 - The Most Common Ways NY Small Businesses Land In Court & Ways To Avoid The Court Room

-- Independent Contractor or Employee?
+- New York Independent Contractor or Employee?
 Taxi Union Sues Uber